Shroud (gamer)

-Michael Grzesiek (born June 2, 1994), better known as Shroud (formerly mEclipse), is a Canadian streamer, YouTuber, former professional Valorant player, and former professional Counter-Strike: Global Offensive player.
-As of October 2025, his Twitch channel has reached over 10 million followers, ranking as the eighth most-followed channel on the platform, and his YouTube channel has over 6.82 million subscribers.
+Michael Grzesiek (born June 2, 1994), more often regarded as Shroud (formerly mEclipse), is a Canadian streamer, YouTuber, former professional Valorant player, and formerly professional Counter-Strike: Global Offensive player.
+As of October 2025, his Twitch channel has 11.3 million followers and his YouTube channel has over 6.8 million subscribers.

-Early life

-Grzesiek was born on June 2, 1994 in Toronto, Ontario, and is of Polish descent.

 Career

 Counter-Strike: Global Offensive

 Grzesiek started his Counter-Strike: Global Offensive (CS:GO) career with several ESEA teams, particularly Exertus eSports and Manajuma.
-He was soon signed by compLexity Gaming as a stand-in, and later by Cloud9 in August 2014 when they acquired the roster of compLexity.
+He was soon signed by compLexity Gaming as a stand-in, and later by Cloud9 in August 2014 when they acquired compLexity's roster.
 He helped lead Cloud9 to a first-place finish at ESL Pro League Season 4 in 2016.
 He stepped down from the starting roster in 2017 to move to full-time streaming for Cloud9.

 Streaming and content creation

 On April 18, 2018, Grzesiek left Cloud9 and officially retired from professional CS:GO.

-On March 10, 2019, Grzesiek reached 100,000 Twitch subscribers, gaining another 14,000 the next day, making his subscriber count more than double streamer with the second most at the time—TimTheTatman.
+On March 10, 2019, Grzesiek reached 100,000 Twitch subscribers, gaining another 14,000 the next day, making his subscriber count more than double the streamer with the second most at the time—TimTheTatman.
 He continued to stream full-time on Twitch until October 2019, when he announced his move from Twitch to Microsoft streaming platform Mixer.
 He would be broadcasting exclusively on Mixer, following the steps of fellow streamer Tyler "Ninja" Blevins, who announced a similar deal earlier that year.
+At The Game Awards 2019 won Content Creator of the Year.

 On June 22, 2020, Microsoft announced that it would be shutting down Mixer and instead partner with Facebook Gaming.
 It was alleged that Grzesiek received an offer from Facebook that would have financially exceeded that of Mixer.
 Grzesiek declined the offer and received the remainder of the current contract payout.

 On August 11, 2020, Grzesiek announced that he would return to stream exclusively on Twitch.
 His first stream back the following day peaked at over 516,000 concurrent viewers.

+At the inaugural edition of The Streamer Awards in 2022, Grzesiek won Gamer of the Year and was nominated for Best FPS streamer.
+At the February 2024 Streamer Awards, he was nominated for Gamer of the Year.
+At the December 2024 Streamer Awards, Grzesiek won the Legacy Award and was nominated for Best FPS Streamer.

 Valorant

-On July 8, 2022, Grzesiek signed with Sentinels as a player for their Valorant team.
+On July 8, 2022, Grzesiek signed with Sentinels as a player for their Valorant team for the North American Last Chance Qualifier for the 2022 Valorant Champions tournament.
+His opening match against The Guard, a 2-1 loss, had over 600,000 peak viewers, setting the record for a non-international level match that was only surpassed in March 2024.
+In the lower bracket, they eliminated Shopify Rebellion and were eliminated by 100 Thieves, who defeated The Guard in the LCQ finals.